rozek/blockly-ai-playground/README.md

 ![speak](./Examples/speak.png)

-> this example demonstrates text-to-speech synthesis using the Browser's built-in WebSpeech API (see [Blockly workspace file](./Examples/speak.json))
+> this example demonstrates text-to-speech synthesis using the Browser's built-in WebSpeech API (see [Blockly workspace file](./Examples/speak.json) - download it onto your computer and then upload it into the Blockly workspace)

 ### WebSpeech ###

 ![WebSpeech](./Examples/WebSpeech.png)

-> this example illustrates how to use the Browser's built-in WebSpeech API (see [Blockly workspace file](./Examples/WebSpeech.json))
+> this example illustrates how to use the Browser's built-in WebSpeech API (see [Blockly workspace file](./Examples/WebSpeech.json) - download it onto your computer and then upload it into the Blockly workspace)